why-in-Shanghaitech/sapp/README.md

 # SAPP

 `sapp` is a command helper for slurm system.
-It allows you to act as if you are on compute node.
+It allows you to act as if you are on compute node (with Internet!).
 No need to learn how to use slurm.

 ## How to use